New Maplewood school to be named after Alan Page

 The books are those he co-wrote, and in recognition of Page's contributions to literacy and a scholarship fund he created, the district is naming a new school after him.

 Justice Alan Page Elementary, now under construction on the site of Maplewood Middle School, opens in September 2022.
-The name’s decidedly snazzier than the runner-up: Maplewood Elementary.
+The name is decidedly snazzier than the runner-up: Maplewood Elementary.

 "Justice Page has been a friend to District 622 and a supporter to many of our alumni and staff of color in their pursuit of higher education," Superintendent Christine Tucci Osorio said in a news release.
 "His legacy will have a positive impact on our school community for generations to come."